vefunder/protocol-research-review/articles/Phuture - USV/Asset Risk Assessment - USV.md

 #### Market Risk

 Funds deposited into USV will either be 1) sitting idle as USDC, 2) deployed as 3-month tenor fCash, or 3) deployed as 6-month tenor fCash. fCash redeemed before maturity will be exposed to market risk from changes in interest rate, as modelled [here](https://www.desmos.com/calculator/zwaw8lr0nm).
 USV uses a waterfall redemption strategy to first prefer USDC, and then the lowest-yielding tenor for withdrawal.
-Unless there have been recent deposits, all funds will typically be deployed as fCash.
+All funds will typically be deployed into Notional, as there is no minimum threshold of deposits required by the USV strategy, and the harvesting interval is every 3 days.
 This means users could be exposed to loss on their principal at time of withdrawal, depending on changes in interest rate.
 USV allows users to specify a minimum output amount and does not place any restriction on a user's ability to withdraw, regardless of market conditions.

 ### Compound Risks

+There has been little mention of Compound in this report since readers are likely to be quite familiar already, but USV holders should be aware that Notional always converts lender deposits into Compound cTokens.
+This exposes users to all risks of Compound, including smart contract and insolvency risk.
+Compound is commonly viewed as a DeFi blue chip, but has had its share of complications, including [$89m in user losses](https://decrypt.co/49657/oracle-exploit-sees-100-million-liquidated-on-compound) from a faulty oracle and a smart contract bug that wrongly distributed [$80m in COMP token](https://rekt.news/compound-rekt/).

 ### Custody Risk

 * [Notional Governance Docs](https://docs.notional.finance/developer-documentation/on-chain/notional-governance-reference)
 * [Notional 3-of-5 Treasury](https://etherscan.io/address/0x22341fB5D92D3d801144aA5A925F401A91418A05)